AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-server-settings.md

 ### Rich text editor {#rich-text-editor}

 The Notification Template area is a rich text editor that enables you to generate HTML for the email notification messages.
 It provides font and paragraph formatting options, which are found below the Notification Template box.
-The options include font type, size, style, and color, as well as paragraph alignment and bullets.
+The options include font type, size, style, and color, and paragraph alignment and bullets.

 ### URL generation {#url-generation}